 Banham’s design work and writings have appeared in countless international publications and design events, from Barcelona to Beirut, New Zealand to New York.
 A board member and assessor of the International Society of Typographic Designers, Dr Banham also lectures in typography in the RMIT School of Design.

-Recently, Stephen developed a creative artwork that was installed along Swanston Street at the Metro Tunnel’s future State Library Station.
+Stephen also developed a temporary creative work that was installed along Swanston Street at the Metro Tunnel’s future State Library Station.